 - Assist in formulating, compiling, and editing educational materials

 Working under the direction of the Parking Reform Network President and/or Board Members, this position will be highly collaborative.
-The Social Media Intern position is expected to work remotely, helping PRN effectively communicate our cause and passion.
+The Communications Intern position is expected to work remotely, helping PRN effectively communicate our cause and passion.
 New ideas, insights, or expansion of existing materials is always welcome and encouraged.

 Skills: Experience with WordPress (or potentially other content management systems).
 Experience with email list technology, preferably MailChimp, and e-mail templates.
 Strong writing and editing skills.
 Familiarity with social media platforms, particularly LinkedIn, Twitter and Facebook.
 Experience with CRM software (SalesForce, CiviCRM, etc.) is very beneficial, but not required.